DominikFischer86/pokertracker/README.md

 - start server in root: yarn start
 - start development in ./frontend: yarn start

 - you may import your own hand histories (Pokerstars only) or use the provided histories from the /db folder.
-I don't guarantee accuracy and relevancy of the provided data.
+- I don't guarantee accuracy or relevancy of the provided data.

 ![Pokertracker](https://i.ibb.co/bPRHMkg/Loader-Demo.gif)